CanFam23/BellChoir/README.md

 ```

 After running, the program will produce a test report, which can be found in the `dist/test-reports` directory.
 The report contains what tests were run and the Standard Out/Error each test produced.
 If a test fails, it will also include the cause of the fail in the file.

+I wanted to test the [Member](src/main/Member.java) and [Conductor](src/main/Conductor.java) classes,
+but since they primarily handle audio playback and
+threading, I figured it would be easier not to.
+Since the [SongReader](src/main/SongReader.java) class manages all input reading,
+parsing, and validation, I decided that testing this
+class alone would be sufficient.
+Through manual testing, I found no issues with the other classes, but that doesn’t necessarily mean there aren’t any...